swaggest/rest/README.md

 This module implements HTTP transport level for [`github.com/swaggest/usecase`](https://github.com/swaggest/usecase) to build REST services.

+## This Fork

+This is a reduced fork of [`github.com/swaggest/rest`](https://github.com/swaggest/rest) that uses [`fasthttp`](https://github.com/valyala/fasthttp) instead of standard `net/http`.

+On one `fasthttp` brings better performance and memory efficiency to highly loaded services, on another hand it is not compatible with many existing middlewares and may require additional dev effort for such cases.

 ## Goals

 * Maintain single source of truth for documentation, validation and input/output of HTTP API.